|

 25 minutes with Martin Smith doing the damage against his former

+employers.
 Martin Smith burst through from midfield and fed the overlapping

 Lee Morris who controlled the ball with a couple of touches before